Teresa Checks In

-Teresa Checks In is an American reality television series which premiered on the Bravo cable network, on October 11, 2015.
+Teresa Checks In is an American reality television series that premiered on the Bravo cable network on October 11, 2015.
 The three-part television special chronicles the life of the Giudice family and how its members dealt with the aftermath of Teresa Giudice's being sentenced to prison.
-Teresa is known for having appeared on The Real Housewives of New Jersey since its premiere, in 2009, and on Celebrity Apprentice 5 (2012), and for writing a series of bestselling books.
+Teresa is known for having appeared on The Real Housewives of New Jersey since its premiere in 2009, and on Celebrity Apprentice 5 (2012), and for writing a series of bestselling books.

 The series is the second spin-off of The Real Housewives of New Jersey, following Manzo'd with Children.